Goal-oriented learning of stochastic differential equations using error bounds on path-space observables: Numerical studies

 We consider the well-specified setting where the reference potential is of the same form as the model, corresponding to $\theta^* = 0.5$.
 The path-space observable is the mean first exit time \eqref{eq:firstexittime} from the domain $B = (-\infty, 1]$, as illustrated in the right panel of \Cref{fig:doublewell}.
 We use a finite element approximation of the solution to the Feynman-Kac PDE in \eqref{eq:feynmankac} to obtain moments of the first exit time, as given in \eqref{eq:fkmoments}.
 Note that the first exit time is unbounded, meaning that it does not satisfy conditions for the bound in \eqref{eq:esssupbd} to hold.
 However, the SDE meets conditions for the first exit time to have finite second moments under $\mathbb{P}^x, \tilde{\mathbb{P}}^x_\theta$ and thus \Cref{lem:2momentbd} applies; see \Cref{rmk:hittime}.

 In \Cref{fig:dw_error_bounds}, we visualize how various quantities vary with respect to the parameter of the surrogate potential: the forward and reverse KL divergence between the invariant measures of the reference and surrogate SDEs, the forward and reverse KL divergence between their path measures as given in \Cref{def:path_kl}, the forward and reverse goal-oriented (GO) error bound from \eqref{eq:2momentbd}, and the absolute error in the observable $|\mathbb{E}^x[\tau] - \tilde{\mathbb{E}}^x_\theta[\tau]|$.
-In the well-specified setting, all curves have a minimum at the reference parameter, $\theta^*=0.5$, where the divergence metrics evaluate exactly to zero.
+In the well-specified setting, all curves attain their minimum value of zero at the reference parameter, $\theta^*=0.5$.
 In \Cref{fig:dw_error_bounds}, the KL divergence terms fall below the error in the observable for all values of $\theta$, indicating that none of these quantities provide an upper bound for the error.
 Meanwhile, the GO error bound satisfies an upper bound across the parameter domain, which is consistent with the theoretical result in \Cref{lem:2momentbd}.